 Undergraduate students are required to meet the following conditions while on probation to remain enrolled in the College of Arts and Sciences:

-Students may be subject to dismissal if their GPA for the term falls below a 2.00 for two consecutive terms of enrollment after going on probation.
-Dismissals automatically result in registration cancellation for the next quarter and a full refund of any advance tuition payment.
+Students may be subject to suspension if their GPA for the term falls below a 2.00 for two consecutive terms of enrollment after going on probation.
+Suspensions automatically result in registration cancellation for the next quarter and a full refund of any advance tuition payment.
 To be reinstated, a student must provide several quarters’ evidence of improved academic performance at another institution and obtain a reinstatement letter from the Assistant Dean.

 Casey 110